carpentries-incubator/data-harvesting-for-agriculture/_extras/extra-Installing-R-on-Mac.md

 Once you copy and paste this in your script window, you can press the `Source` button to install the packages:

 <img src="../figure/copy_install_script.png" width="75%">
+-->

-* If the red stop sign in the top right corner of the console is still highlighted and the cursor is a gray \|, an installation process is still running.
+* If the red stop sign in the top right corner of the console is still highlighted, an installation process is still running.
 * If you see a blue > in the console , you're ready to go.

+This action is "sourcing" i.e. running a bit of code from the internet that installs a bunch of libraries that provide fun